davide-burba/davide-burba/README.md

-- 👋 Hi, I’m Davide, a Software Engineer based in Switzerland.
+- 👋 Hi, I’m Davide, a Software Engineer based in Switzerland
-- 👀 I'm experienced in Web Development (e.g. Python, Docker, Django, AWS) and Machine Learning (Forecasting, Operational Research, NLP, Survival Analysis).
+- 👀 I'm experienced in Web Development, Machine Learning, and Forecasting
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/davide-burba-33925a132/), email: davide.burba@hotmail.com

 <!---